-The highway lighting and safety team at Glasdon UK have prepared 6 suggested considerations to help you implement the changes as effectively as possible.
+The highway lighting and safety team at Glasdon UK have prepared 6 suggested considerations to help you implement the changes to your traffic bollard scheme as effectively as possible.

 And if you have any further questions talk to the team now via our online Live Chat feature at the bottom of the page.